DUET:

 TRIO:

-The Countess continues to express her anger.
 The music builds as the three sing simultaneously of their varied perspectives.

 TRIO: